GE S-22X Tombstone Radio with Clock (1934)

 expensive veneers only on the prominent surfaces and use cheaper woods for other

-areas.
-That's exactly how this cabinet was made.
+areas, and that's how this cabinet was made.

-The beautifully grained front is made
+The beautifully grained front panel is made

 of two matching pieces of veneer (probably walnut).
 A single sheet